godarklight/concorde/ReadmeConcorde-jbsim.txt

   The starter requires air bleed, either from the ground service (open 1 cross bleed valve), or by its adjacent running engine (open 2 cross bleed valve).
   The starter is not required in flight (relight), if enough speed.
-- the 1st engine start requires AC voltage, either from the ground service (steward view), or in flight (4 engines flame out) by the emergency generator :
+- the 1st engine start requires AC voltage, either from the ground supply ("ctrl-I g"), or in flight (4 engines flame out) by the emergency generator :
   * activate the virtual copilot.
   * deploy the RAM Air Turbine : standby instruments work.